jdc-cunningham/pi-zero-hq-cam/README.md

 ### Disclaimer

 The 5V 1A micro usb charger's discharge cut off is very low around 2.5V, keep that in mind depending on your battery.

+### Note

+Refer to the [modular pi cam's software](https://github.com/jdc-cunningham/modular-pi-cam/tree/master/cameras/pi-zero/large-display/software) which is more current than this.

+Eventually [pelicam](https://github.com/jdc-cunningham/pelicam) will be the general purpose DIY camera software